Introduction

 And I have been commanded to be the first [among you] of the Muslims.”
 (39:12)

-It gives the meaning of will never and is a strong negation of the future.
-When لَنْ is prefixed to the imperfect tense, it will indicate the future tense.
-For example:
+It imparts the meaning of “will never” and constitutes a robust denial of future events.
+Conversely, when لَنْ is added as a prefix to the imperfect tense, it signifies the future tense.
+For instance:

 فَلَن يَغْفِرَ اللَّـهُ لَهُمْ